2007 Torneo Godó

 The 2007 Torneo Godó was a men's professional tennis tournament that was part of the International Series Gold of the 2007 ATP Tour.
-It was the 55th edition of the Torneo Godó and took place from 23 April until 29 April 2007 in Barcelona, Catalonia, Spain.
+It was the 55th edition of the Torneo Godó and took place from 23 to 29 April 2007 in Barcelona, Catalonia, Spain.
 Rafael Nadal won the singles title.

+The event also featured a seniors' tournament that was part of the ATP Champions Tour, which was held from 19 to 22 April.
+Sergi Bruguera won the title.